 Those who want to learn about Yellowstone wildlife in a more controlled environment should take a break from the park and head to the Grizzly & Wolf Discovery Center.
-Located in West Yellowstone, Mont., this nonprofit center offers a detailed history of bears and wolves in the Yellowstone area and insight into conservation tactics.
-The GWDC offers a diverse selection of hands-on activities and programs, such as the "Keeper Kids" program, which allows children ages 5 to 12 to learn about grizzly bear behavior while a naturalist and animal keeper usher them into a bear habitat to observe how bears hunt for food.
+Located just outside the park's West Entrance in West Yellowstone, Montana, this nonprofit center offers a detailed history of bears and wolves in the Yellowstone area and insight into conservation tactics.
+It offers a diverse selection of hands-on activities and programs, such as the Keeper Kids program, which gives children the chance to learn about grizzly bear behavior while a naturalist and animal keeper usher them into a bear habitat to observe how bears hunt for food.